eitazhou/bridge_played_hands/STATUS.md

 Status
 ==

+Wednesday, September 9, 2015
+===

+The work on last names has been on-going.

+There are 40,000+ LIN files, for the last two weeks I have had a couple of computers processing the hand records.
+This work is nearing completion.

+The analysis engine is starting to generate results.

+The LIN files are showing errors, e.g. incorrect declarer, wrong contracts, incorrect number of tricks taken.
+Analysis of some of these errors shows that the LIN file is inconsistent, not the tools I have written to process them.
+This means that the LIN file data may be slightly suspect and require manual review.

 Tuesday, August 31, 2015
 ===

 Worked on the last names Brogeland, Fantoni, Fisher, Helgemo, Helness, Levin, Meckstroth, Nunes, Rodwell, Schwarz, Weinstein.

+These names picked so that we have a reference of the top playersto compare against.

 Changed generation code to Title Case player names and not repeat what is in the LIN file.
 Makes it easier to sort.